-Marc Abraham, president of the YSS board of directors, said Mercer is being honored for caring “about the health of our children and the health of the homeless population of our community.”
+Alumnus Marc Abraham, former chairman of the YSS board of directors and a member of WLU’s Foundation Board, said Mercer is being honored for caring “about the health of our children and the health of the homeless population of our community.”

-Mercer is a graduate of the former West Liberty State College and a 1979 graduate of West Virginia University School of Medicine.
-He was recognized as the West Virginia Family Physician of the Year in 2008
+Mercer also is a 1979 graduate of West Virginia University School of Medicine and was recognized as the West Virginia Family Physician of the Year in 2008.